Nephos/NephosRubyServer/DOCUMENTATION/GUIDE_CONTROLLER.md

 Hooks take 1 or 2 arguments.
 - The first is the name of the method to call.
 - The second, **optional**, is a hash, containing ``:only`` or ``:except`` keys, associated to an Array or Symbol or one Symbol.
-Every symbols represents the methods triggering the hook.
+Each symbol represents a method triggering the hook.

 **Note: If there is no 2sd argument, then the hook is triggered every times.**